ONBugBuster28/testing-playbook/README.md

 - **Email:** omkarnikalje409@gmail.com
 - **Linkdin:** www.linkedin.com/in/omkar-nikalje-79b5561bb

-We welcome your feedback and participation in this manual testing project!
+We welcome your feedback and participation in this testing-playbook project!